seanangio/my_blog/content/project/3D-choropleth/index.md

 +++
 # Project title.
-title = "3D Choropleths with Mapdeck"
+title = "Comparative Thematic Mapping with Mapdeck"

 # Date this page was created.
-date = 2019-02-25T00:00:00
+date = 2019-03-25T00:00:00

 # Project summary to display on homepage.
-summary = "Explore electricity and latrine access data from the Indian Census"
+summary = "Compare mapping styles like a choropleth, dot density map, proportional symbols map, and 3D choropleth using Indian electricity and latrine access data"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`